ranta/crypto-fifo-taxes/README.md

 Create an Ethplorer account and an API key and save the API Key to the `.env` file.

+---

 ### File importers

 It is recommended you back up these files somewhere to prevent data loss

 #### Nicehash

 Generate a report from Nicehash where you include all of your mining history.
 Save the `.csv` file to `nicehash_report.csv`

 #### Binance ETH2 Staking

+**!
+THIS STEP MAY NO LONGER BE REQUIRED DUE TO UPDATES IN THE BINANCE API**
+\
 This is required because Binance does not list early ETH2 staking rewards through their API.
-However, these rewards can be retrieved through the website.
+However, these rewards can be retrieved through the [Binance website](https://www.binance.com/en/my/earn/history/staking).
 Easiest way is to open developer tools and manually copy the returned responses in the network tab to a `binance_eth2_staking.json` file.

 #### Coinbase

 Trades made in Coinbase.
 Coinbase does offer an API, but it was deemed not super reliable, because the data might be available in Coinbase or Coinbase PRO.

 #### Import JSON

 Some transactions are not possible to get through an API.
 These weird ones can be manually imported through `import.json` file.
 You can also override existing transactions in case of incorrect data, e.g. transfers between your wallets and currency swaps may not be imported properly through the API.